achievemore/achievemore_cookbook/opsworks_ruby/docs/source/attributes.rst

 database
 ~~~~~~~~

-Those parameters will be passed without any alteration to the ``database.yml`` file.
-Keep in mind, that if you have
+| Those parameters will be passed without any alteration to the
+  ``database.yml``
+| file.
+Keep in mind, that if you have RDS connected to your OpsWorks
+  application,
-RDS connected to your OpsWorks application, you don’t need to use them.
-The chef will do all the job, and determine
+| you don’t need to use them.
+The chef will do all the job, and
+  determine them
-them for you.
+| for you.

-**Important** Rails 6 introduced multiple database support.
-This configuration option supports that, by adding
-extra key to ``database`` which is grouping the fields, for example: ``app['database']['primary']['adapter']``.
-For backward compatibility old format is also supported.

 -  ``app['database']['adapter']``